joel-saucedo/SMIC-Portfolio-Analysis/README.md

 ## License

+This software is licensed under a proprietary license.
+See [LICENSE](LICENSE) file for full terms and conditions.

-Copyright (c) 2025 Joel Saucedo.
+**Summary**: Copyright (c) 2025 Joel Saucedo.
 All rights reserved.

-This software and associated documentation files (the "Software") are the proprietary property of Joel Saucedo.
-The Software is protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.

-**Rights Reserved**: Joel Saucedo retains all rights, title, and interest in and to the Software, including all intellectual property rights therein.

-**Restrictions**:
-- The Software may not be copied, modified, distributed, or used for any purpose without the express written permission of Joel Saucedo.
+This software is proprietary and may not be copied, modified, or distributed without express written permission from Joel Saucedo.
+Limited educational use at Georgia College & State University is permitted under SMIC supervision.
-- Redistribution of the Software, in whole or in part, requires prior written consent from Joel Saucedo.
-- Any use of the Software for commercial purposes is strictly prohibited without explicit authorization.

-**Educational Use**: Limited use of the Software for educational purposes at Georgia College & State University is permitted under the supervision of the Student Managed Investment Committee, subject to the restrictions above.

-For licensing inquiries, permissions, or questions regarding the use of this software, please contact Joel Saucedo.

 ## Contact